Ranking high and getting leads through Video SEO is tough. Search engines are using AI, making it harder to get in the top 5 results.

 Here’s how it works:

-Videos do really well on Google (they have their own section in search results, so you’re not competing with big players).
-Not many video marketers are optimizing their videos for Google search, but you can actually do it.
+Videos do well on Google (they have their section in search results, so you’re not competing with big players).
+Not many video marketers are optimizing their videos for Google search, but you can do it.
 The video opportunities we’re focusing on are:

 Making videos search-friendly through proper optimization.
 In this post, we’ll show you how to optimize your videos on YouTube and Vimeo for better search rankings and more views.